tomhrr/paws/README.md

 `paws-receive` periodically.
 If using `--persist` in a scheduled job, `flock(1)` and its `--nonblock` argument may be useful.

+For each command, if the `PAWS\_DEBUG` environment variable is set to a true value, then debug messages will be printed to standard error.

 ### Receivers

 #### maildir